HEAPS WorkForce Training Grants

 Back to Top

-(All applicants for this 2012-13 Workforce Development grant are required to submit the Free Application for Federal Student Aid (FAFSA).)
+All applicants who wish to apply for the Workforce Development grant are required to submit the Free Application for Federal Student Aid (FAFSA).

 PLEASE NOTE: To file the FAFSA application you will need